Kale and Sweet Potato Pancakes

 - Cover potatoes with water and simmer in saucepan until fork tender.
-Drain, reserving ¼ cup broth.
-Let potatoes and broth cool.
+Drain, reserving ¼ cup of the water.
+Let cool.

-- Add diced onion to a good non-stick skillet, add reserved broth, sprinkle chopped kale on top.
+- Add diced onion to a non-stick skillet, add reserved sweet potato water, sprinkle chopped kale on top.
 Bring to a slow simmer, cover, stirring occasionally, until kale is wilted and onions are soft.
 Let cool.

 - Blend oats into oat flour using a blender or food processor.

-- Mix together all dry ingredients with a large spoon in a medium-sized bowl add thyme after mixing.
+- Mix together all dry ingredients and seasonings with a large spoon in a medium-sized bowl.

 - Blend cooked potatoes (add a little water if too sticky) in blender and spoon into dry mix.